Honda D16 Engine – Everything You Need To Know

 We highly recommend doing your research if forced induction is an avenue you’d like to explore, and we can certainly understand why it can be a temptation with the D16!

 However, if you take shortcuts and attempt to get the job done as cheaply as possible, you’ll likely need to be prepared to get block-shopping far sooner than you’d like.
+And, who wants to do that?

-Honda D16 Common Issues & Maintenance
+Honda D16 Engine Common Issues & Maintenance

 We’re sure you’re already aware, but Honda engines are notoriously reliable, and the D16 is certainly no exception.